 Some larger full sized pianos are too wide on their fingers and playing is not as easy or enjoyable, so that’s why a whole range of smaller piano’s allow for the fun to be put back into learning.

 These type of toddler pianos are much smaller in size and offer less key range.
 This can be a good way to introduce a child to pianos playing, but should not be thought of as a possibility for children with any serious desires and capability.

 The interesting thing about kids pianos are that they are uniquely made and usually very different from the classical pianos at a concert hall.
 The grand piano has two simultaneous functions going on under the lid, firstly the string instrument and the other a percussion.
 The string part of the piano is combined with the drum sounding percussion part to make the overall sound, although essentially very different and unique, together they create harmony.

-The piano is a mechanical combinations of functions to produce an outcome of sound, however this can be manipulated by the pianist through pedal and finger pressure.
-Most kid pianos do not have this unique combination of design and therefore a parent should be aware that if your looking for a piano to last 30-50 years then a children’s piano is not going to suffice.
+The piano is a mechanical combination of functions to produce an outcome of sound, however, this can be manipulated by the pianist through pedal and finger pressure.
+Most kid pianos do not have this unique combination of design and therefore a parent should be aware that if you’re looking for a piano to last 30-50 years then a children’s piano is not going to suffice.